 Get Rid of Ants in Your Sandbox

-Summer is here once again, and with its arrival comes more than just the beautiful weather.
-It’s also the season for ants.
+Summer is here once again, and with its arrival comes more than just the beautiful weather – it’s time for the frustrating work of trying to get rid of ants.
 Ants in our homes, ants in our yards and because ants love to play in the sandbox, for many of our children, ants in their pants!

 Why to get rid of ants from your sandbox